Debbie FoxAge 48

 "[Her] death was a deliberate act of self harm whilst the balance of his mind was disturbed," he said.
 "However, I don't think [she] would have self harmed if he had not had the anguish and the difficulties associated with [her] transsexualism and health problems, all of which I am sure contributed to an almost impossible dilemma on [her] part."

-Editor's Note: I knew Debbie Fox through one of the Yahoo Groups we were both members of, and I remember how much of a shock her suicide was to the group of UK trans folks I knew back in 2003.
+Editor's Note: I knew Debbie through one of the UK trans Yahoo Groups, and I remember how much of a shock her suicide was to many of the UK trans folks I knew at the time.
+The photo above was taken on a night out just over 3 weeks before her death.

 A memorial gathering was held for Debbie in Manchester in December 2003, and the TGSuicidalSupport Yahoo Group was founded in her memory.